Gresso (company)

-GRESSO is an international company that manufactures luxury eyewear, mobile phones and accessories.
+GRESSO is an American company that manufactures luxury eyewear and used to manufacture luxury mobile phones and accessories.
 Gresso company was founded in 1999.
 The trademark is registered in Switzerland (IB of WIPO, reg.
 No. 994253).
 Gresso products are presented in Russia, CIS countries, Europe and America.

 History

 The first collection of mobile phones was presented in 2006, with some made using gold and African blackwood.

 In 2007, Forbes magazine included Gresso Avantgarde phone in top 10 most expensive mobile phones in the world.